-Prescott’s looping coaster made history when it was built in 1901 on Surf Avenue in Coney Island, where the iconic 1927 Cyclone roller coaster now stands.
-This innovative ride was a major milestone in roller coaster design, paving the way for the thrilling loops and twists we enjoy today.
+National Roller Coaster Day is celebrated annually on August 16.
+It commemorates one of the first roller coaster patents, granted to Edwin Prescott in 1898 for a looping coaster.
+Prescott’s design, known as the vertical Loop the Loop, made history when it was built in 1901 on Surf Avenue in Coney Island, New York, where the iconic 1927 Cyclone now stands.
+This ride was a milestone in amusement engineering, paving the way for the thrilling loops and twists that define modern roller coasters.

 When is National Roller Coaster Day?